 628 NW 23rd Ave

 The founders of this brewery, situated on an impressive 2-acre property, are parents of young children themselves, and their family-friendly outdoor seating area proves it.
-Grab a burger, tacos, or falafel from the food carts and then choose from a selection of beer brewed onsite.
-In addition to the tasting room and greenhouse beer garden, there’s a large outdoor area with games and even a hop field.
-It’s off the beaten path and well worth the trip!
+Grab a burger, tacos, or falafel from the food carts (some offer only online ordering at this time) and then choose from a selection of beer brewed onsite.
+The tasting room inside is closed to diners, but you’ll find an impressive greenhouse beer garden along with plenty of outdoor space, with games and even a hop field.

 5211 NE 148th Avenue

-The Northeast branch of this food-truck-turned-restaurant boasts a large back patio, well-priced kids’ menu, and delicious authentic food from Oaxaca and Northern Mexico.
+The Northeast branch of this food-truck-turned-restaurant boasts a well-priced kids’ menu and delicious authentic food from Oaxaca and Northern Mexico.
 Go for brunch on the weekend and enjoy breakfast burritos and chilaquiles over a game of Candyland– families are welcome to bring games.
 But the tamales are where it’s really at, so be sure to stop by for an easy weekday dinner, too.

 1764 NE Dekum St